smallstep/docs/README.md

 ## Practical Zero Trust

-The Practical Zero Trust articles are templated rather than freeform markdown.
+The Practical Zero Trust articles are a big different.
+They are templated, rather than freeform Markdown.
 Look at existing examples in [`src/pzt`](src/pzt) for reference.